 In 2015, the Arizona legislature passed the American Civics Act (House Bill 2064).
 This bill requires Arizona students to pass a civics test based on the United States Immigration and Naturalization civics test questions.
-Students are required to score 70% or higher (beginning with the graduating class of 2026; for prior cohorts, the passing score is 60%) to graduate from high school or obtain a high school equivalency certificate.
-The test will be available to DVUSD students beginning in the 8th gradethrough 12th grade.
+Students are required to score 70% or higher to graduate from high school or obtain a high school equivalency certificate.
+The test will be available to DVUSD students beginning in the 8th grade through 12th grade.
 Once the student achieves a passing score, the student will not be required to test again.
 Students may retake the test as many times as necessary to pass.